 - Once done, return to the YouTube site and play a video.
 If the problem is still occurring, try to disable other extensions until YouTube playback goes normal.

 Outdated web browsers have the potential to slow down or freeze YouTube videos.
 So, you must use the most recent version of the browser before you begin watching your favorite videos on YouTube.
 Depending on the browser you're using, there are several methods for updating it.

 Click the three-dot menu symbol in the upper-left corner of the browser's interface.
 Then, go to "More Options."
 After that, navigate to "Help," then "About Google Chrome."
 See here if there are any updates available.

 From the top right corner of the browser, click the Application menu button "☰."
 Then from the "Help" menu, select "About Firefox."
 A new window will appear, and your Firefox browser will be updated automatically.

 For Microsoft Edge Users:

-Hit the "Menu" button in the upper-right corner of the browser's interface.
-Then, hover your mouse over the "Help and Feedback" menu item list to see a sub-menu.
-From the drop-down menu box, choose "About Microsoft Edge."
+Hit the "Menu" button in the uppermost-right corner of the browser's interface.
+Then, hover your mouse over the "Help and Feedback" menu item list to view a sub-menu.
+On the drop-down menu box, choose "About Microsoft Edge."
 Once clicked, it will immediately begin looking for updates of the browser.